Weheragala Ruins inside Lunugamvehera National Park (ලුනුගම්වෙහෙර තුල සැඟවුණු වෙහෙරගල ණටබුන්)

 Weheragala Ruins inside Lunugamvehera National Park : ලුනුගම්වෙහෙර තුල සැඟවුණු වෙහෙරගල ණටබුන්

-Weheragala rock hill is about 40m high and 200m long east to west and 300m wide north to south.
+Weheragala Rock Hill is about 40m high, 200m long from east to west and 300m wide from north to south.
 Ruins of a Stupa and traces of 2 buildings remain at the top.
 Stupa lies near the northwestern corner of the rock which is the highest point of this rock.
 The stupa has been built on a square platform of about 15m in length.
-The height varies 50cm to 150 cm due to the unevenness of the rock base.
+The height varies from 50 cm to 150 cm due to the unevenness of the rock base.
 This is built in cement and decorated with a concrete cloud wall (walakulu bamma) design.
-The stupa dome is newly built with bricks , has a diameter of 7 meters and a height of about 6 meters.
-Ruins has been excavated some decades ago by the archaeology department but the current structure has been built on top of the ruins more as a tourist attraction without the involvement of the archaeology department or using any archaeological restoration principles.
+The stupa dome is newly built with bricks, and has a diameter of 7 meters and a height of about 6 meters.
+Ruins were excavated some decades ago by the archaeology department.
+Still, the current structure has been built on top of the ruins more as a tourist attraction without the involvement of the archaeology department or using any archaeological restoration principles.

 There are traces of 2 other buildings on the eastern part of the flat bedrock.
 This lies about 20m below the stupa peak.
-The building marked as B is a square building with side 15 meters long.
+The building marked as B is a square building with a side 15 meters long.
 Only part of the foundation stones remains today with pieces of clay bricks scattered all over.
-Since no complete bricks are found, size of the bricks cannot be assessed, neither they can be used to date the site.
-The only interesting artifact here is a broken stone pedestal where a Buddha statue once stood.
-This disc shaped pedestal is 45cm in diameter with a 15cm square hole at the center.
-The pedestal is about 20cm in height and the hole about 10cm deep.
+Since no complete bricks are found, the size of the bricks cannot be assessed, nor they can be used to date the site.
+The only interesting artefact here is a broken stone pedestal where a Buddha statue once stood.
+This disc-shaped pedestal is 45cm in diameter with a 15cm square hole at the centre.
+The pedestal is about 20cm in height and the hole is about 10cm deep.
 There is no trace of the Buddha statue which once stood here possibly due to destruction by the treasure hunters.

 The second building (marked as C) is also similar in its status and no significant ruins are found here.
 There are about 10 kema spread over the rocky surface collecting water from rain.
 Five of them are apparently water-storing kema, most of which are 1.5m to 2m long, 1m wide and 1m deep, but the largest is 3m long and 1.5m wide.